MaartenGr/BERTopic/README.md

 ## Quick Start
-We start by extracting topics from the well-known 20 newsgroups dataset which is comprised of english documents:
+We start by extracting topics from the well-known 20 newsgroups dataset containing English documents:

 ```python
 from bertopic import BERTopic